-Imagine a festival that only costs £5 entrance (with wristband ), has a choice of stages, several food outlets, the obligatory clothes and jewellery stalls plus a clairvoyant or two, a decent-ish bar, spotless portaloos with no queues… ok no camping, but then you can’t have everything.
+Imagine a festival that only costs £5 entrance, has a choice of stages, several food outlets, the obligatory clothes and jewellery stalls plus a clairvoyant or two, a decent-ish bar, spotless portaloos with no queues… ok no camping, but then you can’t have everything.
 This is what’s on offer each year at Ealing Blues Festival, held in Walpole Park, a stone’s throw from Ealing Studios.

-Up till 2012 Ealing Blues Festival was a one-day affair, however this year the organisers managed to persuade the local council to allow them a full weekend, at £5 per day and £8 for both days, with music starting at 2pm.
-This part of west London is steeped in r&b history, a magnet for many renowned blues musicians who honed their skills in the local venues; pub venues such as The Bull’s Head*, Barnes and The Half Moon, Putney, and conveniently in nearby Hanwell, Marshall amps‘ first set up shop.
+Up till 2012 Ealing Blues Festival was a one-day affair, however for 2013, the organisers managed to persuade the local council to allow them a full weekend, at £5 per day and £8 for both days, with music starting at 2pm.
+This part of west London is steeped in r&b history, a magnet for many renowned blues musicians who honed their skills in the local venues; pub venues such as The Bull’s Head*, Barnes and The Half Moon, Putney, and conveniently in nearby Hanwell, Marshall amps first set up shop.

 The main stage is the setting for a collection of fine blues players throughout the Sunday afternoon I attended, including Papa George, and Ali McKenzie, formerly of 60s band The Birds (not Byrds), who played a variety of classic blues tracks.
 The Birds did at one time include Ronnie Wood amongst its members.
 Their set included a superb version of Hoochie Coochie Man.